Euro step: History

-While the Euro step was in common use in the NBA before 2009, it did not become technically legal until 2009.
-Prior to 2009, the NBA rule book had always said a player could only take one step.
+While the Euro step was in common use in the NBA, it did not become technically legal until 2009.
+The NBA rule book had always said a player could only take one step.
 In 2009, it changed to read "A player who receives the ball while he is progressing or upon completion of a dribble, may take two steps in coming to a stop, passing or shooting the ball."
 When the change was made, ESPN noted "It is believed to be the first time any league, at any level anywhere in the world, has explicitly allowed two steps."

+A satirical article published by Medium in 2016 spread the myth that the Euro step was actually first used by Fidel Castro in 1959.
+Despite the writer stating that the article was a joke, the myth gained traction as an Internet meme.